 The film opens well.
 A prologue finds the duo at the height of their fame, arguing with each other and movie mogul, Hal Roach, about their status at his studio and their perceived lack of sufficient reward.
-Stan (Steve Coogan) wants to found their own production company; Ollie (John C Reilly), prone to the expensive pursuits of gambling and womanising, is keen to avoid any conflict with the management.
-Their conflicting instincts eventually lead to a break-up: Stan walks; Ollie, still contacted to Roach, is reduced to making a humiliating ‘elephant picture’ with a new sidekick.
+Stan (Steve Coogan) wants to found their own production company; Ollie (John C Reilly), prone to the expensive pursuits of gambling and womanising, is keen to avoid any friction with the management.
+Their opposing instincts eventually lead to a break-up: Stan walks; Ollie, still contracted to Roach, is reduced to making a humiliating ‘elephant picture’ with a new sidekick.

 This is all covered in the opening five minutes, and nobody seems to have recognised that they’ve just dispensed with enough drama and conflict necessary for a compelling film all of its own, and one with the potential to be mitigated by accounts of the duo operating at the height of their talents.

 Nobody involved seems sure of why Laurel and Hardy were funny